asjadnaqvi/asjadnaqvi/README.md

 :clock3: DRDID and CSDID here: https://github.com/friosavila/csdid_drdid

-:clock4: The Code Block discord server for Stata coders here: https://discord.gg/vuaW7xdu
+:clock4: The **Code Block** Discord server for coders here: https://discord.gg/vuaW7xdu

 I will eventually updated this space with more info.